luanmdang/swiftly/README.md

 <img width="295" height="351" alt="PNG image" src="https://github.com/user-attachments/assets/73aaa534-ce79-42f1-9e21-ec2daecdc570" />

-- This is because I don't have a developer license (too expensive).
+- This is because I don't have a developer license so the app isn't verified.
 Just click the "?" top right and follow the instructions.
 - It goes without saying proceed at your own discretion!